Top Ten Gregory Peck Films

 HONORABLE MENTION: “DUEL IN THE SUN” (1946)

 To finish up this Gregory Peck Top Ten, I decided to choose the film that represents one of the few times that Greg ever played a villain.
 Directed by King Vidor and based on the novel by Niven Busch, Duel In The Sun tells the story of Pearl Chavez (Jennifer Jones), a young woman living in the Old West, who is half European (on her father’s side) and half American Indian (on her mother’s side).
-When Pearl’s father, Scott Chavez, kills her mother in a rage for cheating on him, he, immediately, turns himself in for his crimes.
+When Pearl’s father, Scott Chavez, kills her mother in a jealous rage for cheating on him, he, immediately, turns himself in for his crimes.
 Facing execution, he arranges for his beloved daughter to be sent to live with his distant cousin, Laura Belle (Lillian Gish), and her family.
 When Pearl arrives, she is greeted by Laura Belle’s oldest son, the gentlemanly Jesse (Joseph Cotten).
 Pearl, immediately, takes a liking to Jesse and the genteel Laura Belle, both of whom treat her with great affection and kindness.
 However, she receives nothing but scorn from Laura Belle’s mean-spirited husband, Senator Jackson McCanles (Lionel Barrymore).
 She, also, meets Laura Belle’s other son, Lewt (Greg), a villainous scoundrel who pursues her relentlessly.
 Although attracted to the sexy Lewt, Pearl is determined to prove herself a proper lady, like Laura Belle, rather than the trash the Senator sees her as.
 But, Lewt’s aggressive advances become increasingly difficult to ignore and the cowboy seems determined to keep Pearl from becoming the “good girl” she’s always wanted to be.
 Produced and co-written by David O. Selznick, Duel In The Sun earned the unfortunate nickname “Lust in the Dust” due to the subject matter and the multiple edits that had to be made in order to get the movie past the censors.
 Behind the scenes, Selznick and Jones, also, started a love affair that broke up both of their marriages and caused a great amount of controversy/bad press when the film was first released.
 Although many consider this movie a guilty pleasure, famed director Martin Scorsese, actually, cites Duel In The Sun as a huge influence on his work and has said that it is the first film he ever remembers seeing.

 And if you would like to learn more about the noble hero Gregory Peck, check out Gregory Peck: A Biography by Gary Fishgall.

-For More Gregory Peck
+See More Gregory Peck

 © 2015 Luna B.